Table of Contents

 Purpose: To define TTC's process for securing its buildings and facilities.

-Trident Technical College’s Department of Public Safety (TTCDPS) is responsible for opening and securing the Main, Berkeley, Palmer, and Mount Pleasant Campuses during scheduled hours of operation or as required.
-TTCDPS may also be responsible for opening and securing off-campus sites.
+Trident Technical College’s Department of Public Safety (TTCDPS) is responsible for opening and securing the Thornley, Berkeley, Palmer, Dorchester, and Mount Pleasant campuses during scheduled hours of operation or as required.

 Normal Operating Hours As Defined by the President

-Buildings and facilities on the Main, Berkeley, Palmer, and Mount Pleasant campuses are opened daily by Public Safety officers according to the TTC Calendar or as necessary for scheduled events.
+Buildings and facilities on the Thornley, Berkeley, Palmer, Dorchester, and Mount Pleasant campuses are opened daily by Public Safety officers according to the TTC Calendar or as necessary for scheduled events.
 During normal operating hours, all campus are staffed by Public Safety officers.

 Holiday Operating Hours

-Closed to the Public During optional holidays, when the college is closed to the public, faculty and staff at the Main Campus may work in accordance to the "Normal Operating Hours" procedures.
-Directors at the Berkeley, Palmer, and Mount Pleasant campuses should determine if faculty or staff will be working at those campuses and coordinate Public Safety coverage with the Director or Deputy Director of Public Safety.
+When the college is closed to the public during optional holidays, faculty and staff at the Thornley Campus may work in accordance to the "Normal Operating Hours" procedures.
+Campus Deans at the Berkeley, Palmer, Dorchester, and Mount Pleasant campuses should determine if faculty or staff will be working at those campuses and coordinate Public Safety coverage with the Director or Deputy Director of Public Safety.

 After Hours